aimms/how-to/Articles/473/473-ProductionPlanning-machinescheduling.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: Gantt chart, MIP Gap, Callback procedures, GMP, Calendar
+   :description: Solves a multi-machine scheduling MIP that assigns activities to machines minimizing makespan, displaying a live-updating Gantt chart and optimality gap progress.
-   :description: This machine scheduling problem is formulated as a MIP problem.
+   :keywords: Gantt chart, MIP Gap, Callback procedures, GMP, Calendar, machine scheduling, makespan, MIP

 Direct download AIMMS Project :download:`MachineScheduling.zip <model/MachineScheduling.zip>`